ayu-shhhh/pbl-os-6th/README.md

     * Open the `VM Emulator`.
     * Click `File > Load Program` and load the **directory** containing the compiled `.vm` files (e.g., the `Pong` directory from the course materials, after compiling it with my compiler).

-## Key Learnings & Challenges

-The most challenging yet rewarding part of this project was building the Jack compiler (Projects 10 & 11).
-It required a deep understanding of parsing techniques, symbol table management, and the underlying VM architecture.
-This project solidified my understanding of how high-level code is systematically translated into machine-executable instructions.

 ## Acknowledgements

 * **Noam Nisan and Shimon Schocken** for creating this incredible course and book.